 In fact, genuine freedom of discourse is very elusive and difficult to achieve; it arises only in a community where members have the confidence to hold different convictions, and to voice different views, without being unnerved or frightened or angered by encountering someone who thinks otherwise.
 Not because they think that their view is not true, or even because they think it doesn’t matter—but because they are humble enough to recognize the reasonable grounds others may have for differing, and because they recognize that it does not matter in an ultimate sense.
 This distinction—it matters, but not in an ultimate sense—is easy enough on paper, but devilishly hard to preserve.
 We are constantly drawn to one of the much simpler black-and-white alternatives: either we can freely disagree about it, because it is a mere matter of personal taste and preference, or we must agree about it, because it is a matter of spiritual life and death.

 This was one of the things that bothered me slightly about some of the otherwise helpful responses to the recent kerfluffle on heath-conscious and ethics-conscious food choices.
-Broadsides such as those by Toby Sumpter seemed to imply that the problem was that many Christians were legalistic or idolatrous because they were insisting on the necessity of certain food choices as a matter of righteousness.
+On the one hand were broadsides that seemed to imply that the problem was that many Christians were legalistic or idolatrous because they were insisting on the necessity of certain food choices as a matter of righteousness.
 The easiest response to this criticism then was to say, “No, I do care about buying free-range eggs and avoiding processed foods that will destroy my children’s health, but that’s just my personal decision, and of course no one’s sinning to decide otherwise.”
 I’d much rather have this response than Pharisaic legalism, but there ought to be a middle ground somewhere between legalism and laissez-faire.
 In fact, such a middle ground exists, and within its vast spectrum lie most of the judgments that the task of ethics is called to address, as I’ve written elsewhere.
 The person who buys free-range eggs ought to think, I would contend, that she is making some kind of moral judgment, and if it has the status of moral judgment, then it has some kind of universal force: all things being equal, everyone ought to try to buy free-range eggs.
 Likewise, on somewhat different grounds, one could reason that all things being equal, everyone ought to generally avoid unhealthy processed foods.

 So a moral claim is being made, but it can still tolerate different moral judgments.
 Why?
 Because one recognizes, first, that all things are not equal, and there are enough circumstantial variables and complexities that others may quite reasonably reach different judgments.
 Accordingly, one may deem someone else to be wrong without being at all wicked or stupid.
 Second, because one recognizes that we are justified by faith, not by works.
 This means that I can feel confident in my moral judgments and decisions, without indulging in the silly fantasy that this makes me a wonderful special righteous person, and without needing to get too worked up about my neighbor’s failure to share these moral judgments.
 (I should add that all of what I am saying here about moral judgments applies also to truth judgments in the realm of doubtful and debatable secondary matters.)
 We are both justified by faith, and this gives us space to differ with one another, to think these differences objectively matter, and yet at the end of the day to love and embrace one another.